tiagoburiol/PySASF/README.md

     Saving figure named: confidence_region_Y24

 The figure below shows an example of three images generated in the loop above.
-The images correspond to the confidence regions for subsamples with numbers of elements Y with sizes 2, 8, and 20.
+The images correspond to the confidence regions for random subsamples with numbers of elements Y with sizes 2, 8, and 20.

 ![png](images/regions_small.png)